WA SQUASH

 What is Squash?!

-• Make sure you bring a water bottle and a sweat towel!
+• Bring a water bottle and towel

 Let’s get started!